 - From the desktop menu, click System Setup > Peripherals.
 The Peripherals dialog box is displayed. - 2.
 Click the Touchpad tab, and do the following: - a.
 To increase or decrease the mouse speed, move the Touchpad Speed slider either to the right or left. - b.
 Select the Swap left and right touchpad buttons check box if you want to swap the touchpad buttons for left-handed operations. - c.
 Select the Reverse touchpad wheel scroll direction check box if you want to invert the direction of the touchpad scroll wheel. - d.
 Select the Disable touchpad check box if you want to disable the touchpad on the device. - e.
-Click the Enable Timeout toggle switch if you to disable the touchpad while typing using the integrated keyboard. - 3.
+Click the Enable Timeout toggle switch if you to disable the touchpad while typing using the integrated keyboard. - NOTE: In ThinOS 2303 and earlier versions, when Enable timeout is enabled, touchpad movement is disabled for sometime after a key is used on the keyboard, except Ctrl, Alt, and Shift keys.
+When Enable timeout is disabled, the touchpad always works. - (i) NOTE: In ThinOS 2306 and later versions, when Enable timeout is enabled, touchpad movement is disabled for sometime after a key is used on the keyboard, except Ctrl, Alt, and Shift keys.
+When Enable timeout is disabled, touchpad movement is disabled for sometime after a key is used on the keyboard, except function keys. - 3.
 Click OK to save your settings.